 15 Writing Prompts to Start Writing Your Book Today

 If you're looking for a way to start writing your nonfiction book, this article is for you.
-It can be hard to find the clarity to start writing, not to mention finding what to write about.
-Sometimes, we know we have a book inside of us, but we have no clue what the book is about.
+It can be hard to find the clarity to start writing, not to mention what to write about.
+Sometimes, we know we have a book inside of us, but we don't know what the book is about.
 This is normal.
 The lessons we’ve learned, the skills we’ve mastered, the experiences we’ve had, and the events we’ve witnessed can some be a little muddled.
 But writing prompts can serve as pillars to writing your book!